sailthru/sailthru-magento-extension/README.md

 # Sailthru Magento Extension
+### Version 2.0.0-RC1

 The Magento extension provides Sailthru's base functionality and can serve as a framework for building custom Magento functionality.

-##### Version 2.0.0-RC1

 ##### Features
 - Optionally load Sailthru JavaScript (either Horizon or PersonalizeJS) to all pages